danieltiger/CocoaRouge/README.md

 times:

 Executes the block however many times the number is equal to.

+	[@(4) times:{
+		NSLog(@"This block will be called 4 times.")
+	}];

+timesWithIndex:

+Executes the block however many times the number is equal to.
 Passes in the index of the current iteration.

 	[@(4) times:^(int i) {
 		NSLog(@"This block will be called 4 times and will pass the count each time") }];

+toString:

+Converts an NSNumber to an NSString.

+	[@(42) toString]; == 42

 ### NSString

-join:
+join: and join:with:

 Creates a new string by concatenating two strings with either a space or the specified separator.